 Here is how I did it.

-- Do 3 x max press-ups every day
+- Do 3 x max push-ups every day

-Perform the maximum amount of press-ups you can do for three sets.
+Perform the maximum amount of push-ups you can do for three sets.

-If you can only do one press up on your knees, do that.*
+If you can only do one push up on your knees, do that.*

 Rest between sets so your muscles fully recover – take enough time for the burn/ache in your muscles to completely go and you feel ready again.